Zamuhrishka/ArduJTAG/examples/README.md

 ```

 To specify an upload port, append `--upload-port COM5` on Windows or the actual serial device path on your system.
 Close the serial monitor before uploading.
-See the main [README](../README.md#development-setup) for PlatformIO setup.

-GPIO tracing is off by default.
-With `-DARDUJTAG_DEBUG` in the firmware build flags, additional three-digit `TMS/TDI/TDO` lines appear for every clock and slow
-the transfer.
-They are diagnostic traces, not the decoded example output.